-Coordinators must provide supervisors with the OLNA Students Log-in Details sheets and the OLNA Student List before the start of each test session.
+OLNA coordinators must provide OLNA supervisors with the OLNA Students Log-in Details sheets and the OLNA Student List before the start of each test session.

-Coordinators must provide each supervisor with a copy of the OLNA Supervisor's Handbook 2024, which details the requirements of the supervisor.
-During each test session, supervisors must record student attendance and write detailed notes of any issues that arise, such as technical difficulties and/or alleged breaches of the OLNA Student Agreement.
+OLNA coordinators must provide each supervisor with a copy of the OLNA Supervisor's Handbook 2025, which details the requirements of the supervisor.
+During each test session, OLNA supervisors must record student attendance and write detailed notes of any issues that arise, such as technical difficulties and/or alleged breaches of the OLNA Student Agreement.
 These must be recorded on the OLNA Student List or in the OLNA Dashboard.

-Coordinators must contact the OLNA Helpdesk (see page 4) immediately to report breaches of the OLNA Educator Code of Conduct or the OLNA Student Agreement, or any actions that undermine assessment security or integrity.
+OLNA coordinators must contact the OLNA Helpdesk (see page 4) immediately to report breaches of the OLNA Educator Code of Conduct or the OLNA Student Agreement, or any actions that undermine assessment security or integrity.